 The Carol Jean Eiserer Memorial Scholarship

 The Carol Jean Eiserer Memorial Scholarship fund was established in June 1986, in memory of Carol Jean Eiserer by her parents, Leonard A. C. Eiserer and Lorraine E. Eiserer.
 This fund in awarded to students in Physical Education from Montgomery County, Maryland.
-The scholarship is renewable up to a limit of four years, if the recipient continues to pursue a major in Physical Education (now Kinesiology) and remains in good academic standing with the University of North Carolina at Greensboro.
+The undergraduate scholarship is renewable up to a limit of four years, if the recipient continues to pursue a major in Physical Education (now Kinesiology) and remains in good academic standing with the University of North Carolina at Greensboro.

 The KIN Doctoral Dissertation Completion Award